Sourabh1710/Election-Ad-Spending-Analysis/README.md

 # Elections Ad Spending Analysis

 ## Dataset Overview
-I have collected a dataset containing three files:
+I have used a [dataset](https://statso.io/elections-ad-campaigns-dataset/) containing three files:

 1. **Advertisers Dataset** - Provides insights into which pages (parties or organizations) spend money on election ads and the volume of ads they run.
 2. **Locations Dataset** - Shows how much money was spent on ads in different locations, indicating where the campaigns were focusing their efforts.